shift-left-test/hosta/README.md

 You may refer to [this link](https://github.com/ThrowTheSwitch/Unity/tree/master/extras/fixture) for more information about the Unity fixture.

-#### Important Notice

-The `unity_fixture_add_host_tests` function is designed to run tests on a per-test-case basis.
-It identifies which tests to execute using the `RUN_TEST_CASE` macro.
-This means that any tests commented out will not be executed.
-However, some tests might unintentionally be included in the execution list.
-If this occurs, those tests will be marked as "Skipped".
+#### Understanding Test Execution with `unity_fixture_add_host_tests`

+The `unity_fixture_add_host_tests` function runs tests on an individual basis by scanning the source code for `RUN_TEST_CASE` macros, instead of executing the program.
+The execution of tests depends on whether these macros are available, resulting in the following states:

+- Executed: Tests with `RUN_TEST_CASE` macros will be executed as expected.
+- Not Executed: Tests with `RUN_TEST_CASE` macros that are commented out will not be executed.
+- Skipped: Tests unintentionally included in the execution list will be marked as "Skipped".
+- Disabled: Tests intentionally ignored with the `IGNORE_TEST` macro will be marked as "Disabled".

 ### Adding an Executable as Tests with CTest by Scanning Source Code for Google Test Macros